Optimize Organizational Culture Change

 Are you interested in establishing a systemic, self-perpetuating cycle of workplace optimization where employees are inspired to be their best, bring out the best in others, and contribute their best to the community?
 If you are ready to create a “Best Place to Work” multicultural organization, you are in the right place.

 Jack Welch, Former CEO, GE

 Many employees unknowingly sabotage the best interests of their company by settling for second best in everyday business situations.
-In this suboptimal thinking organizational culture, the employees too often focus on what is out of their control, and make suboptimal choices.
+In the suboptimal thinking organizational culture, employees too often focus on what is out of their control, and make suboptimal choices.
 By employing suboptimal thinking instead of Optimal Thinking, they perform suboptimally, and compromise strategic, operational and developmental initiatives.
 Hindered and frustrated by suboptimal thinking and lingering unresolved issues, they undermine the company’s most important objectives.

 Some employees become enthusiastic during training programs, but are shackled by suboptimal practices inherent in the organizational culture.
-Unfortunately, many companies are committed to the erroneous “Just be positive and it will all work out fine” paradigm, and are unaware of the supreme power of Optimal Thinking (superlative realism).
+Unfortunately, many companies are committed to the erroneous “Just be positive and it will all work out fine” paradigm, and are unaware of the supreme power of Optimal Thinking (realistic optimization).
 They don’t know how to implement consistent Optimal Thinking to empower their people to contribute their best, and optimize their organization.

 From Bad to Best, Good to Best, and Great to Best